carpentries/assessment/programmatic-assessment/readme.md

 OR

 Visit this [Binder page]( http://mybinder.org/v2/gh/carpentries/assessment/master) for an online hosted environment.
+Warning: Binder hosted projects are often slow to load.
+You may need to try a few times.

 #### What results are we looking to show?